-Land Use in 36th Street Station Area Single Family 22% Multi-Family 7% Commercial 5% Office 2% Institutional 14% Industrial 26% Vacant 25% and a pivotal land use in the station area.
+Land Use in 36th Street Station Area Single Family 22% Multi-Family 7% Commercial 5% Office 2% Institutional 14% Industrial 26% Vacant 25%

 Much of the station area has good pedestrian accessibility.
 Measures such as improving east-west connections, extending North Brevard Street as part of redevelopment, and targeting pedestrian improvements on important neighborhood streets such as North Davidson, 36th, and North Tryon, will extend the reach of the station and improve walkability.